-OP1405-07 Tween Seat Belt Outreach Program (NDSU Extension Service)
+Other Funds Tween Seat Belt Outreach Program - NDSU Extension Service

-The North Dakota State University (NDSU) Extension Service 4-H Youth Development Program will continue with a two-year pilot project to increase seat belt use among pre-driving youth in North Dakota.
+The North Dakota State University (NDSU) Extension Service 4-H Youth Development Program will continue to administer its tween seat belt outreach program to increase seat belt use among pre-driving youth in North Dakota.

-The project will implement a curriculum from the University of Michigan's 4-H Youth Development entitled Take a Second, Save a Lifetime, to make it more relevant to North Dakota youth.
-Parent education materials will be employed as an adjunct to the curriculum to enhance the educational experience of the youth through parent education.
+The project uses a curriculum from the University of Michigan's 4-H Youth Development entitled Take a Second, Save a Lifetime. and adapted for use in North Dakota.
+Parent education materials are employed as an adjunct to the curriculum to enhance the educational experience of the youth through parent education.

-The curriculum will be implemented in three regions of the state in both school and 4-H club settings.
-A pre- and post-test survey will be administered to youth and parents in the intervention groups and control groups to compare knowledge, attitudes, and behaviors related to seat belt use pre- and post-intervention.
-Fatal crash/fatality experiences will also be tracked by community.
+The program began as a pilot project in three regions of the state in both school and 4-H club settings.
+A pre- and post-test survey administered to youth and parents in the intervention groups and control groups compared knowledge, attitudes, and behaviors (KAB) related to seat belt use pre- and post-intervention.
+The survey proved the program was successful in positively changing KAB of pre-driving youth and seat belt use.
+Fatal crashes/fatalities are also tracked by community for evaluation purposes.